top of page

 Aluminium, motors, sound excitors, cables, Di-Bond

 The installation involves the spectator in the perception of sound through a suspended and articulated topography.
-The installation is based on the inter-relation between sound, shape and movement driven by the force feedback of its motors.
+It is based on the interrelation between sound, shape, and movement driven by the force feedback of its motors.

 The installation involves the spectator in the perception of sound using a suspended plane measuring 4 x 2 m and divided into forty triangles.
 Twelve of them are motorized, and eight are equipped with audio transducers that convert the surface into a sonic topography.
 The surface gradually changes shape altering our perception through the interplay of shape and movement.
 The artwork's name is derived from the term tessellation, which refers to the geometric subdivision of a surface into planar figures, also known as tiling.
 The term derives from the Latin word "tessella", which refers to the square tiles used in mosaics.